Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-\paragraph{Socratic and Strategy-Guided Tutoring} Early LLM-based tutors often fell into a simple question-answer pattern, providing direct answers and explanations that made students passive.
+\subparagraph{Socratic and Strategy-Guided Tutoring} Early LLM-based tutors often fell into a simple question-answer pattern, providing direct answers and explanations that made students passive.
 To address this, researchers have developed Socratic and guided approaches that engage learners in multi-turn dialogue.
-SocraticLM \citep{liu2024socraticlm} is a notable example, proposing a “thought-provoking” teaching paradigm in which the tutor asks open-ended questions and prompts the student’s reasoning instead of giving away solutions.
+SocraticLM \citep{liu2024socraticlm} is a notable example, proposing a ``thought-provoking'' teaching paradigm in which the tutor asks open-ended questions and prompts the student's reasoning instead of giving away solutions.
 SocraticLM was trained on SocraTeach, a new dataset of 35k multi-turn dialogues where a simulated teacher guides students with diverse cognitive states through math problems.
-Similarly, Kargupta et al. (2024) \cite{kargupta-etal-2024-instruct} tackle the “answer-too-direct” issue in the coding domain with TreeInstruct, an LLM-based tutor that plans a hierarchy of questions to help students debug code.
-TreeInstruct models the student’s knowledge state and asks targeted questions for each error, effectively guiding learners to independently correct mistakes.
+Similarly, \citet{kargupta-etal-2024-instruct} tackle the ``answer-too-direct'' issue in the coding domain with TreeInstruct, an LLM-based tutor that plans a hierarchy of questions to help students debug code.
+TreeInstruct models the student's knowledge state and asks targeted questions for each error, effectively guiding learners to independently correct mistakes.
 It achieved state-of-the-art results on code debugging benchmarks and demonstrated in a user study that students could fix bugs with minimal direct hints.

-Beyond specific algorithms, others have looked at controlling LLM tutors via high-level pedagogical strategies.
-For example, StratL \citep{puech2024pedagogicalsteeringlargelanguage} introduces a pedagogical steering framework: instead of letting an LLM tutor freely generate replies, StratL optimizes prompts to make the tutor follow a predefined teaching plan represented as a graph.
-In a case study on Productive Failure (an educational strategy where students first struggle with problems before instruction), StratL successfully steered an LLM tutor to withhold answers and encourage productive trial-and-error.
-Notably, in a field experiment with 17 high school students, the LLM tutor guided by StratL adhered to the desired strategy and helped students discover solutions on their own.
-These efforts collectively show a shift from straightforward Q\&A to multi-turn, strategy-aware dialogue, making LLM tutors behave more like human teachers who ask, hint, and adapt rather than just tell.
+Beyond specific algorithms, others have explored controlling LLM tutors through high-level pedagogical strategies.
+StratL \citep{puech2024pedagogicalsteeringlargelanguage} introduces a pedagogical steering framework that optimizes prompts to guide an LLM tutor along a predefined teaching plan represented as a graph, rather than allowing unconstrained generation.
+Applied to Productive Failure---a strategy where students wrestle with problems before receiving instruction---StratL successfully steers the tutor to withhold answers and encourage trial-and-error.
+In a field experiment with 17 high school students, the StratL-guided tutor adhered to the target strategy and facilitated student-driven discovery.
+Collectively, these efforts mark a shift from straightforward Q\&A toward multi-turn, strategy-aware dialogue, bringing LLM tutors closer to human teachers who ask, hint, and adapt rather than simply tell.

-\paragraph{Adaptive Tutoring}
+\subparagraph{Adaptive Tutoring}